|

 Geographic Criteria

-The Foundation is local in scope and generally limits it grantmaking to the northern
+The Foundation is local in scope and limits new grantmaking to a fifty mile radius of our MetroWest Boston (Lincoln) location.

 |